trcameron/FPML/README.md

 # FPML
-Fourth order Parallelizable Modified Laguerre method.
-This is a Fortran library that includes a module of subroutines for computing the roots of an univariate polynomial.
-The module is named fpml and is located in the src directory.
+FPML is an acronym for Fourth order Parallelizable Modified Laguerre method.
+A collection of Fortran subroutines for computing the roots of a univariate polynomial is located in the module *fpml*, located in the src directory.

 ## Authors
 * [Thomas R. Cameron](https://thomasrcameron.com)